ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

     ## Total number seqs written    2712
     ## ---

 `split_library_log.txt` gives us some summary statistics: total number of reads processed, number of reads that fail various quality tests, number of reads assigned to each sample (based on their barcode), and total number of reads that were assigned to all barcodes.

-This doesn't look so good!
+This doesn’t look so good!

-"Total number of input sequences: 135487"
+“Total number of input sequences: 135487”

-So we are inputting 135487 reads into `split_libraries_fastq.py` (Is this what you expected?), but only 2712 are assigned to a barcode (confusingly 2711 are assigned to the "Unassigned" barcode, so only one read is assigned to a sample).
+So we are inputting 135487 reads into `split_libraries_fastq.py` (Is this what you expected?), but only 2712 are assigned to a barcode (confusingly 2711 are assigned to the “Unassigned” barcode, so only one read is assigned to a sample).
 We are losing almost all of our reds!

-The quality filtering looks good, except "Barcode errors exceed max: 132775"; that's where the most of the reads are going (98%).
+The quality filtering looks good, except “Barcode errors exceed max:
+132775”; that’s where the most of the reads are going (98%).
 This could be a problem with our data, but it suggests that there might be a problem with our analysis, particularly how we are handling the barcodes.
-Perhaps we still haven't figured it out yet!
-Let's try this:
+Perhaps we still haven’t figured it out yet!
+Let’s try this:

 ``` bash
 set -u